Konge5678/Konge5678/README.md

 ### About Me

-### I am a Norwegian web and application developer and.<br>Currently I go to an IT school here in Norway, but i also love doing work at home.
+### I am a Norwegian web and application developer.<br>Currently I go to an IT school here in Norway, but i also love doing work at home.
 ### I currently go to Hamar cathedral school, and i am also the marketing manager at our youth company BitForge UB, where i work with marketing and development. <br> Im also a intern at Intility AS and i work there every Thursday